 Predicting mobile learning acceptance: An integrated model and empirical study based on higher education students' perceptions

-This research extends the Unified Theory of Acceptance and Use of Technology (UTAUT) model based on expectation-confirmation and self-determination theories.
-It aims at exploring students' perspectives regarding the acceptance of mobile learning (m-Learning) in higher education.
-Although UTAUT receives considerable attention in technology acceptance research, this study unlike previous work as it is among the first to integrate self-determination and expectation-confirmation theories with this model in understanding m-Learning adoption, particularly in a case of developing countries.
+This research extends the unified theory of acceptance and use of technology (UTAUT) model based on the expectation-confirmation and self-determination theories.
+It is aimed at exploring students’ perspectives regarding the acceptance of mobile learning (m-learning) in higher education.
+Although UTAUT receives considerable attention in technology acceptance research, the present study is unlike previous work, in that it is among the first to integrate the self-determination and expectation-confirmation theories with this model to better understand m-learning adoption, particularly in developing countries.
 A total of 246 undergraduate students responded voluntarily to an online questionnaire.
-The findings suggest that integrating the UTAUT model with variables represent learners' basic psychological needs can highly affect their acceptance of m-Learning technology.
-The findings are further being discussed for theoretical and practical implications.
+The resulting findings suggest that integrating the UTAUT model with variables that represent learners‘ basic psychological needs can highly affect their acceptance of m-learning technology.
+These findings are discussed further for their theoretical and practical implications.

 Copyright (c) 2021 Ali Alowayr, Ahmed Al-Azawei

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Articles published in the Australasian Journal of Educational Technology (AJET) are available under Creative Commons Attribution Non-Commercial No Derivatives Licence (CC BY-NC-ND 4.0).
 Authors retain copyright in their work and grant AJET right of first publication under CC BY-NC-ND 4.0.

 This copyright notice applies to articles published in AJET volumes 36 onwards.
 Please read about the copyright notices for previous volumes under Journal History.